 |It’s a long-term liability disclosed on the liability side

 Therefore, Total Assets = Land + Machinery + Cash

 - Total Assets = 3,50,000

-The balance sheet is used to disclose the T.A of a company and how these assets are financed that is whether through debt or equity.
-It is a statement of net worth and the financial position of a company.
-To record an asset on the balance sheet it must be classified either as a current asset or a long-term asset.
+The balance sheet is used to disclose the T.A. of a company and how these assets are financed, whether through debt or equity.
+It is a statement of a company’s net worth and financial position.
+To record an asset on the balance sheet, it must be classified as a current or long-term asset.
 According to the applicability of accounting standards, the assets may or may not be recorded at their current market value or cost.
 According to IFRS, the assets are stated at their current market values.
-The acquirer of the asset will judge the asset value on the balance sheet which usually corresponds to the actual value of an asset or is there any difference in value.
+The acquirer of the asset will judge the asset value on the balance sheet, which usually corresponds to the actual value of an asset or is there any difference in value?

 Sample Balance Sheet (Asset side)